German Village

 German Village is a historic neighborhood in Columbus, Ohio, just south of the city's downtown.
 It was settled in the early-to-mid-19th century by a large number of German immigrants, who at one time comprised as much as a third of the city's entire population.
-It became a city historic district in 1960 and was added to the National Register of Historic Places in 1974, becoming the list's largest privately funded preservation district, and in 2007, was made a Preserve America Community by the federal government.
-In 1980, its boundaries increased, and today it is one of the world's premier historic restorations.
+It became a city historic district in 1960 and was added to the National Register of Historic Places in 1974, becoming the list's largest privately funded preservation district.
+Its boundaries increased in 1980, and in 2007, it was designated a Preserve America Community by the federal government.
+Today it is one of the world's premier historic restorations.

 History

 Early

 In 1796, Congress appropriated the Refugee Lands for Canadian province individuals who had supported the Colonial cause in the American Revolution.
 By 1802, an American Revolution veteran named John McGowan claimed 328 acre, most of what would become the German Village.
 As German immigrants arrived, McGowan sold tracts of land to them.
 By 1814, a settlement had grown up, originally called "Das Alte Südende" (the Old South End), and German immigrants contributed to building the first statehouse.